St Dunstan-in-the-West: Medieval church

-It is first mentioned in written records in 1185.
-But there is no evidence of the date of its original foundation.
+It is first mentioned in written records in 1185., but there is no evidence of the date of its original foundation.
 There is speculation that it might have been erected by Dunstan himself, or by priests who knew him well.
-Others suggest a foundation date of between AD 988 (death of St Dunston) and 1070.
+Others suggest a foundation date of between AD 988 (death of St Dunstan) and 1070.
 Another speculation is that a church on this site was one of the Lundenwic strand settlement churches, like St Martin in the Fields, the first St Mary le Strand, St Clement Danes and St Bride's, which may pre-date any within the walls of the City of London.

 King Henry III gained possession of it and its endowments from Westminster Abbey by 1237, and then granted these and the advowson to the Domus Conversorum ('House of the Converts,' i.e., of converted Jews), which led to neglect of its parochial responsibilities.

 William Tyndale, the celebrated translator of the Bible, was a lecturer at the church; the poet John Donne was at one time vicar, and delivered sermons.
 Samuel Pepys mentions the church in his diary.
 The church narrowly escaped the Great Fire of London in 1666.
 The Dean of Westminster roused 40 scholars from Westminster School in the middle of the night, who formed a fire brigade that extinguished the flames with buckets of water; the flames reached a point three doors away.

 The medieval church underwent many alterations before its demolition in the early 19th century.
 Small shops were built against its walls, St Dunstan's Churchyard becoming a centre for bookselling and publishing.
 Later repairs were carried out in an Italianate style: rusticated stonework was used, and some of the Gothic windows were replaced with round-headed ones, resulting in what George Godwin called "a most heterogeneous appearance".
 The church's old vaulted roof was replaced in 1701 with a flat ceiling, ornamented with recessed panels.

 The Worshipful Company of Cordwainers has been associated with the church since the 15th century.
 The company holds an annual service of commemoration to honour two of its benefactors, John Fisher and Richard Minge; by tradition, following the service, children were given a penny for each time they ran around the church.